aws-samples/shopfloor-connectivity/docs/core/secrets-manager-configuration.md

 ---
 ### CertificatesAndKeysByFileReference
-Can be set to true to transmit private key by filename to external IPC services.
-The file name must exist and be accessible in the environment running the service
+Controls whether private keys are passed by filename reference to external IPC services.
+When true, ensures the referenced key files exist and are accessible in the service's runtime environment.
+Defaults to false

 **Type**: Boolean